 A humanitarian in medicine and the law, Rowine H. Brown Truitt significantly advanced a humanitarian approach to medical treatment in hospitals and to the rule of law in society.
-As medical director and chief of staff at a major U.S. hospital (Cook County Hospital, now John H. Stroger Jr. Hospital)—the first woman to hold this position—she pioneered advances in medicine, law, and the interaction of the two, particularly in the area of child abuse.
+As medical director and chief of staff at a major United States hospital (Cook County Hospital, now John H. Stroger Jr. Hospital)—the first woman to hold this position—she pioneered advances in medicine, law, and the interaction of the two, particularly in the area of child abuse.

 Lewis Institute 1908

 Fanny Butcher was owner of the popular Chicago bookstore Fanny Butcher Books, which became a literary salon.
 She was also a renowned literary critic and columnist for the Chicago Tribune.
 Butcher’s autobiography, Many Lives, One Love, chronicles her friendships with such major literary figures as Ernest Hemingway, Sinclair Lewis, and Edna Ferber.

-Influential Prairie School landscape architect Alfred Caldwell was an alumnus and the first full-time faculty member in Illinois Tech’s department of architecture in the College of Architecture, planning, and design.
+Influential Prairie School landscape architect Alfred Caldwell was the first full-time faculty member in Illinois Tech’s department of architecture in the College of Architecture, planning, and design.
 A protégé of noted landscape architect Jens Jensen, he was also influenced by Ludwig Mies van der Rohe.
 Caldwell’s many contributions to Chicago include the Lincoln Park Zoo Rookery, Promontory Point near Hyde Park, and the addition of groves to Illinois Tech’s Main Campus.

 Electrical Engineering 1940, M.S.
 1942

-A Chicago native and IIT alumnus, Marvin Camras created an innovative magnetic recording head during his undergraduate years that improved sound quality by impressing a recording symmetrically on a wire by the gap of air between the wire and the head.
+Chicago native Marvin Camras created an innovative magnetic recording head during his undergraduate years that improved sound quality by impressing a recording symmetrically on a wire by the gap of air between the wire and the head.
 His research led to developments that underlie many modern recording and communication techniques.
 Camras received numerous awards for his work, most notably the 1990 National Medal of Technology and Innovation.